Mojeek interviewed on BBC

 If you missed it, here's Marc's thoughts on the subject (not a transcript):

-"In general I don't agree with Government regulation or interference.
+"In general I don't agree with Government regulation or interference, and believe some (not all) of the companies that originally brought this action against Google were trying to manipulate their results, and therefore rightly penalised by them.
 I also believe Google, and any website, has the right to do what they like on their own site, and it's our choice as the user to go elsewhere if we don't agree.
 Google has done incredible things for search, they have raised the bar, which can only be a good thing.
 They were one of my original inspirations for starting Mojeek.
 But unfortunately they no longer hold the same values or practise the same ethics as with which they started, and to me doing something 'right' is just as important as doing something 'well'.
-If people thought the Which magazine accepted payments from manufacturers to review their products, which they don't, they wouldn't trust their reviews.
+If people thought the Which magazine accepted payments from manufacturers to review their products (which they don't!), they wouldn't trust their reviews.
 Why is it any different or less important for search?
 More and more Google favour their own services, which in-turn highlight and recommend the products from suppliers that can afford to and are willing to pay the most for the privilege.
-This can't be right, nor is it in the best interests of the consumer (their concerns not mine!).
+This can't be right, nor is it in the best interests of the consumer (their words not mine!).

 But the use of alternative search engines is also important for another reason, and that's choice.
 The reason it's important is because not everyone can rank no. 1 on Google, not everyone can compete to be on the first page.
 This will be devastating for the companies that can't, and the local economies they support.
 And if we all "just use Google", we'll all end up buying the same clothes, shopping at the same shops and eating at the same restaurants.
 Choice and competition will be gone.